-I have tried to present a view of products of biological evolution concerned with interacting with a complex spatio-temporal environment whose structure allows some things to be worked out by an individual instead of having to be learnt empirically, even though the working out is sometimes preceded by empirical discovery of the result, followed by a re-interpretation at a later stage.
-Further work is required to understand both the evolutionary pressures and what exactly those pressures have produced in humans and other animals (as shown by research on primates, corvids, elephants, dolphins, octopuses, dogs, and others).
+I have tried to present a view of products of biological evolution used for interacting with a complex spatio-temporal environment whose structure allows some things to be worked out by an individual instead of having to be learnt empirically, even though the working out is sometimes preceded by empirical discovery of the result, followed by a re-interpretation at a later stage.
+Further work is required to understand both the evolutionary pressures and what exactly those pressures have produced in humans and other animals (e.g. corvids, elephants, dolphins, octopuses, dogs, and others).

-The evidence considered here suggests that the potential to learn about even fairly advanced mathematics is in most newborn human infants (though there may also be genetic individual differences which can only be understood in the light of detailed theories of the mechanisms involved - not yet available).
+The evidence considered here suggests that the long term potential to learn about even fairly advanced mathematics is in most newborn human infants (though there may also be genetic individual differences which can only be understood in the light of future, more detailed theories of the mechanisms involved).
 Moreover, the existence of the potential does not mean that that potential can be realised in a normal lifetime without additional help.
-One product of evolution that is not unique to humans, but is supported by especially powerful mechanisms in humans, is the ability of individuals to speed up their learning under the guidance and scaffolding of results of learning of those who have come before.
+One product of evolution that is not unique to humans, but is supported by especially powerful mechanisms in humans, is the ability of individuals to speed up their learning through guidance and scaffolding based on learning done by predecessors.
 This makes cultural evolution, and cultural learning possible.
-It is facilitated by toys, games, development of tools, shelters, clothing, collaborative experiences with acquiring and consuming food, etc. (I think the role of imitation is sometimes grossly over-rated.
-Another common error, which there is no space to discuss here is to confuse processes of creative abstraction with use of metaphorical reasoning.
-Metaphors cannot produce an grasp of why certain things are possible and others impossible.)
+It is facilitated by toys, games, development of tools, shelters, clothing, collaborative experiences with acquiring and consuming food, etc. (The explanatory power of imitation can be over-rated if the mechanisms required for imitation are ignored.)

-Many animals seem to be able to acquire unusual cognitive competences as a result of domestication and training by humans, but are not able to pass on what they have learnt from humans to others, e.g. dogs, parrots, various primates, elephants, although there are other things that they teach their young.
+Many animals, e.g. dogs, parrots, various primates, elephants, and others, are able to acquire unusual cognitive competences as a result of domestication and training by humans, but are not able to pass on what they have learnt to others, although there are other things that they teach their young.
 This means that humans in groups can share the process of acquiring new knowledge and competences and passing them on with much faster progress between generations than other species.
 A well-known spectacular example was the spontaneous development of a novel sign language by a group of deaf children in Nicaragua, but human history is full of examples of collaborative advance, usually spread out over longer time periods and with a large age spread in the communication from experts to learners.
 That applies also to mathematical advances.
 So although the products of biological evolution discussed in previous sections are necessary for development of mathematics, they do not suffice for the development of advanced and systematised mathematical knowledge in a human lifetime: that requires cultural development.
-Perhaps future robots, or a future animal species, will not need that cultural support for rapid mathematical development.
+It also seems to be needed for the growth of meta-mathematical and philosophical reflection on what has been learnt by doing mathematics.
+Perhaps future robots, or a future animal species, will not need that cultural support for rapid mathematical or philosophical development - if they can internalise the feedback loops.

-14 Conclusion
+6 Conclusion

-We need further investigation of architectures and forms of representation that allow playful exploration by a robot to produce discoveries of patterns in structures and processes that are the basic mechanisms needed for development of deep mathematical concepts and mathematical forms of reasoning.
+I have sketched a research programme motivated (for me, though not necessarily for others) by the aim of explaining the nature of mathematical discovery, and supporting major features of Kant's philosophy of mathematics.
+We need further investigation of architectures and forms of representation that allow playful exploration by a robot, leading to development of "framework theories" that can support the discovery of patterns and invariants in structures and processes that are needed for development of deep mathematical concepts and mathematical forms of reasoning.
 The robot should be able to go through the following stages: